0b01/rickyhan.com/_posts/2018-08-14-neural-alu-implemented-in-python-and-assembly-x86.markdown

 You should see the neural net converge immediately.

-Here is same toy network implemented in x86(with SSE) just for fun:
+Here is same toy NALU implemented in x86(with SSE!) that uses real ALUs:

 ```nasm
 ; Neural ALU implementation in x86_64